 What is RSAsync – Respiratory Sinus Arrhythmia Synchronization?

 RSAsync is used in the VAGUS ECG app for Apple Watch.
 RSAsync describes the timing and nature of the rising and falling heart rate compared to the corresponding breathing pattern.
 When a person inhales, the pulse should rise in order to optimize oxygenation.
 When the person exhales, the pulse should go down.
 The RSAsync measures how ‘well’ this timing works and it is an indicator of changes to the autonomic and/or immune system.
 A higher RSAsync values implies a better oxygenation and healthier vagus nerve.
-There can be considerable individual base-line differences for this RSAsync value due to genetical dispositions or longer term changes in the vagal influence of the cardiac/respiratory cycle when a person for instance has blood pressure issues.
+There can be considerable individual base-line differences for this RSAsync value due to genetical dispositions or longer-term changes in the vagal influence of the cardiac/respiratory cycle when a person for instance has blood pressure issues.
 The vagus nerve baroreceptor has a primary over-riding influence on this respiratory-cardiac synchronization periodicity.
 We recommend tracking the individual changes to this base-line as indicator of the persons stress-, immune- or for instance anxiety induced changes.
 RSAsync is a novel test & analytics analysis system invented by Gustaf Kranck and it is pat. pend. for Vagus Health Ltd. It is only available for Vagus ECG Smartwatch clients.

-Is vagal homeostasis and immunity correlated?
+Are vagal homeostasis and immunity correlated?

 The vagus nerve is a very important part of the immune system.
 There is ample evidence that the activity level of the vagus nerve is correlated with a person’s immune system activity.
 For instance, HRV measurements in diverse disease syndromes indicate that decreased vagus nerve activity is associated with increased morbidity and mortality.
-Immune system changes affect multiple vagus nerve activities and hence we hypothesize that immune changes can be analyzed by doing the Vagus ECG Test.
+Immune system changes affect multiple vagus nerve activities and hence we hypothesize that immune changes can be analysed by doing the Vagus ECG Test.
 We hope that crowdsourcing of data with the Vagus ECG smartwatch together with clinical studies will provide further insights to the nature of this correlation between vagal homeostasis and immunity.

 What does the pulse values mean?